TechExeter/conference-2021/_speakers/jo-juliana-turnbull.md

  - SEOJoBlogs
 # linkedin: not-supplied
 takeaways:
- - Discovering their strengths and building on them to improve their confidence.
+ - Discover your strengths and how to build on them to improve confidence (which helps with relationships)
- - Address areas that they want to improve and accepting what they can or cannot change
+ - Understand the role and importance of EQ (Emotional Intelligence) on building relationships
- - How to listen to others, (providing tips on improving their listening and getting people to listen to them and take what they have said on board)
+ - Learn how to be an active listener (which helps form relationships)

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---